emeb/up5k_basic/README.md

 is ready to accept BASIC commands and code.
 You can find out more about how to use this version of BASIC here: https://www.pcjs.org/docs/c1pjs/

+## C'MON

+Answering "M" to the boot prompt will start the C'MON monitor which allows examining and editing memory contents as well as executing machine code.

 ## Boot ROM

 The 2kB ROM located at $f800 - $ffff contains the various reset/interrupt
-vectors, initialization code and serial I/O routines needed to support BASIC.
+vectors, initialization code, the C'MON monitor and I/O routines needed to support BASIC.
 It's extremely stripped-down and just handles character input, output and Control-C checking - the load and save vectors are currently stubbed out.

 You can revise this ROM with your own additional support code, or to reduce the size of the ROM to free up resources for more RAM - you'll need to edit the